dmknght/rkcheck/README.md

 To enable LibClamAV debug mode, user can add `--clam-debug`

 # How about Rootkit detection?
 Current engine has some Rootkit signatures.
 However I need to do more researches and tests to make sure it's able to detect Rootkits in the infected system.
-Detecting hidden files / directories wasn't tested
+Detecting hidden files / directories weren't tested

 # Extra tools
 - rkcompiler is a file to compile all custom Yara rules.
 This won't be installed into system using `make install`